haryadifo/String2Tensor/README.md

 # StringOperation
-convert string into 3x3 tensor
+convert string into 3x3 tensor using python